StrongPoint ASA: Mandatory notification of trade

+Jacob Tveraabak, CEO StrongPoint ASA, today acquired 26 663 shares.
+The price for the shares is NOK 12,2894, which is the volume weighted average for the past three working days.
+New holding is 83 031 shares, 0.2 % of the outstanding shares.

-Ann Merete Stabell, Group controller in StrongPoint ASA, has today acquired 2.800 shares to an average price of NOK 13,05.
-New holding is 22.800 shares, 0,1 % of the outstanding shares.
+Hilde Horn Gilen, CFO StrongPoint ASA, today acquired 16 543 shares.
+The price for the shares is NOK 12,2894, which is the volume weighted average for the past three working days.
+New holding is 34 947 shares, 0.1 % of the outstanding shares.

-This is a part of the share program for the employees, where the employees gets 20 % discount for purchase up to NOK 35.000.
-The shares was purchased through Oslo Børs.
+Per Haagensen, SVP Norway, today acquired 13 699 shares.
+The price for the shares is NOK 12,2894, which is the volume weighted average for the past three working days.
+New holding is 59 214 shares, 0.1 % of the outstanding shares.

 For additional information, please contact: